Juno Temple

 Acting Career

-Initially, Juno's film debut was slated to be a role in her father's 1998 film "Vigo: Passion for Life," a portrayal of French film director Jean Vigo, whom he revered as a mentor and esteemed as a great cinematic anarchist.
+Juno's film debut was originally set to be in her father's 1998 film "Vigo: Passion for Life," a biopic about French director Jean Vigo, whom he admired as both mentor and cinematic rebel.
 However, her scenes were ultimately cut during editing.

 Juno and Julien Temple